aradarbel10/aradarbel10.github.io/blog/complex-are-matrices.md

 ## The end
 To conclude, we looked at this mathematical structure called "complex numbers" and tried to represent it as a set of special matrices.
 Along the way we met polynomials as well.
 This journey exposed unexpected connections between the worlds of field theory, linear algebra, and polynomials.

-The act of reducing problems to, matrices or polynomials is a useful repeating theme in mathematics.
+The act of reducing problems to matrices or polynomials is a useful repeating theme in mathematics.
 In truth, those are the only simple things that exist.
 Even in much more advanced topics, like calculus, we spend most of the time estimating non-linear functions with linear ones, so we can use the tools of linear algebra to study them.
 Everything else is too complicated for us humans to work with!
 So maybe next time you encounter an alien concept, try thinking if it behaves like a matrix ;)